nautobot/nautobot-app-golden-config/docs/quick-start.md

 > For Foreign Key references to `ComplianceFeature` and `Platform` we use the keywords `feature_slug` and `platform_slug` respectively.

-1. Add the git repository that will be used to sync Git properties.
+1. Add the Git repository that will be used to sync Git properties.

    1. In the UI `Extensibility -> Git Repositories`.
 Click Add.
    2. Populate the Git Repository data for the GC properties.
 [Git Settings](./navigating-golden.md#git-settings)
    3. Make sure to select the **Provides** called `Golden Config properties`.
    4. Click Create.

 2. Run `sync` and all the properties will be created.
-Take into account that if the dependencies are not available (for instance, a referenced `Platform` is not created), the specific import task will raise a `warning`.
+The import task will raise a `warning` if the dependencies are not available (for instance, a referenced `Platform` is not created).